 Weekday Mass1The Mass is the source and summit of our faith; without it, there is no Church.
 Here we meet Jesus Christ in His Word and in the Eucharist, the sacrament of His Body and Blood.
 In addition to Sunday Mass, why not try to get to Mass on a day during the week?

 Stations of the Cross2Lent is a journey; it is a pilgrimage of faith with our Lord to God the Father.
 On each Sunday of Lent at 3pm the parish will pray the Stations of the Cross.
 Come and unite yourself with Jesus in His journey to Calvary and to God.
 Alternatively, you could make the Stations by yourself in the quiet of the church, just spending a few moments at each station remembering our Lord’s journey.
-On Friday 16th March at 7pm we will pray the Stations for persecuted Christians, in association with Aid to the Church in Need.
+This year we also have some alternative Stations of the Cross - two or three scenes per week - on display in the narthex.
+Reflections and prayers are available by the display.

 Exposition of the Blessed Sacrament3Prayer is a vital part of any Lenten resolution.
-The Blessed Sacrament is exposed for adoration every Saturday morning in the church from after the 10am Mass to 12 noon, and also each weekday morning from 7am to 8am.
+The Blessed Sacrament is exposed for adoration every Saturday morning in the church from the end of 10am Mass to 12noon, and also each weekday morning from 7am to 8am.

 Visiting the Church4Of course, we can call into church during the day just to spend five quiet minutes in prayer in the presence of Our Lord.
 Whenever you are passing the church, call in for a moment’s prayer.
 On weekdays the church is usually open from 7am until 6pm (sometimes later), and at weekends from 8:30am until the end of the evening Mass.